Disadvantages of foil behind Radiators

 Does placing foil behind your radiators actually help slow down heat loss and save money on your heating bills?

-The logic behind radiator reflectors is that they help the heat radiated from your radiator be reflected back into your living space as opposed to being lost in the wall behind the radiator.
+The logic behind radiator reflectors is that they help the heat radiated from your radiator be reflected into your living space, as opposed to being lost in the wall behind the radiator.

 Disadvantages of Foil Behind Radiators